Why isn’t there one English version of the Bible? How did we get so many different versions and which translations of the Bible are most accurate?

 The version I grew up on falls in the “balance” category and the New International Version (NIV) is currently the world’s best-selling Bible because it uses a mix of word-for-word and thought-for-thought translations.
 It came out in 1978.

-I won’t you which one to use, because none of them perfectly translate the original text.
+I won’t tell you which one to use, because none perfectly translate the original text.
 The Bible wasn’t written in English—it was written in Hebrew and Greek.
 Not only that but the context of these passages is completely removed from the modern world we live in.
-It’s truly difficult to relate to life back thousands of years ago when we live in such a technological, instant-gratification, down-to-the-minute news world!
+It’s tough to relate to life back thousands of years ago when we live in such a technological, instant-gratification, down-to-the-minute news world!

-If you want an answer from me on the best version to use, I currently use (and prefer) something called a Parallel Bible.
+If you want an answer from me on which versions of the Bible are most accurate, I currently use (and prefer) something called a Parallel Bible.
 I love using the Bible version that I grew up on, but would also like to have a modern take on the verses just to challenge my thinking.

 You can also use online tools like BibleHub.com or BibleGateway.com for quick comparisons during your study.